-Further consideration was given to the origin (epicenter) of the earthqakes, and past large-magitude earthquakes occuring from 1548 to present were also discussed.
-It is noted that longer-term records are more likely to document earthquakes that had a significant impact on human populations and are therefore biased to record higher magnitude events.
+Further consideration was given to the origin (epicentre) of the earthquakes, and past largemagnitude earthquakes occurring from 1548 to present were also discussed.
+It is noted that longer-

-This study provides detailed summaries of a number of earthquakes that have occured in Bangladesh in the past four decades.
-They show a greater frequency of earthquakes in the interval of 2007-2016 than in the precending three decades.
+This study provides detailed summaries of a number of earthquakes that have occurred in Bangladesh in the past four decades.
+They show a greater frequency of earthquakes in the interval of 2007-2016 than in the preceding three decades.
 However, one shortcoming of this study is that the timeframe of analysis is fairly short compared with geologic time and may not accurately capture long-term trends.

-Locked and loading megathrust linked to active subduction beneath the Indo-Burman Ranges

-Micahel S. Steckler, Dhiman Ranhan Mondal, Syed Humayun Akhter, Leonardo Seeber, Jonathan Gale, Emma M. Hill, and Michael Howe.
+Locked and loading megathrust linked to active subduction beneath the Indo-Burman Ranges, Michael S. Steckler, Dhiman Ranhan Mondal, Syed Humayun Akhter, Leonardo Seeber, Jonathan Gale, Emma M. Hill, and Michael Howe.
 Nature Geoscience, Volume 6, p.
-615-618, 2016 (Ref: A.1.28)
+615-618, 2016,

-While it is clear that evolution of the Bengal Basin has been significantly influenced by tectonics, the rates of present day deformation were not well known.
-This study showed that plate convergence is presently occuring at rates of 13 - 17 mm/yr along the Indo-Burman Ranges, meaning that earthquakes remain a present-day geoharzard.
+While it is clear that evolution of the Bengal Basin has been significantly influenced by tectonics, the rates of present-day deformation were not well known.
+This study showed that plate convergence is presently occurring at rates of 13 - 17 mm/year along the Indo-Burman Ranges, meaning that earthquakes remain a present-day geohazard.